 The apps you use most often are designed by some of the biggest geniuses in the world (think: Instagram, Amazon, Uber).
 Mobile application design is no easy job.
 This is because an app that doesn’t offer an attractive interface, striking simplicity and ease of navigation is most likely to be uninstalled by users.
-This would lead to a low rating on the app/play store, reduced downloads, and diminished revenue in the long run.
+A poor user experience will lead to a low rating on the app/play store, reduced downloads, and diminished revenue in the long run.

 Not to discourage you, but mobile application design can make or break an online business.
+Mobile users expect excellent UI and UX and exceeding user expectations is the key to success.
 This is why Builder.ai uses the expertise of some of the top designers across the globe when it comes to mobile application design and experience development.
 And we are in a mood to share secrets today.

-Here are the highest rated, most recommended mobile app design tools, straight from our design experts.
+Here are the highest rated, most recommended mobile app design tools, straight from real users - our design experts.